wso2/ballerina-integrator-samples/currency-converter/README.md

     - `from` (default: `USD`): The source currency.
     - `to` (default: `LKR`): The target currency.
     - `amount` (default: `1`): The amount to be converted.

+## How It Works

+- The service listens on port `9090` for incoming HTTP requests.
+- When a request is received, the service first checks the Redis cache for the exchange rate.
-3. If an exchange rate is available in the Redis cache, the conversion will be done using the cached rate.
-Otherwise, the API fetches the latest rate and updates the cache.
+- If the exchange rate is not found in the cache, the service calls the external exchange rate API to get the exchange rate.
+- The service then calculates the converted amount and returns it to the client.
+- The service caches the exchange rate in Redis for future requests.

 ## Example Request